Ivane212/Walk-With-Tyson/README.md

 ## Page 4: Walkies

 On this page six trails are listed along with their photos and a sign-up form.
 Viewers can read information about the trails and sign up for the trail they are interested in.
 Sign up form needs details of both dogs and their owners.
+The confirmation button named 'Let's Go' rotates when the cursor hovers over.
 Once the user has signed up for a walk a Thank You page will be displayed.

 [Back to top](<#content>)